svenvc/zinc/zinc-http-components-paper.md

       addPart: (ZnMimePart fieldName: 'search-field' value: 'Pharo Smalltalk');
       post.

-In this case, an entity of type ZnZnMultiPartFormDataEntity is created and used.
+In this case, an entity of type ZnMultiPartFormDataEntity is created and used.
 This type is often used in forms that upload files.
 Here is an example.

     <form action="upload-handler" method="POST" enctype="multipart/form-datad">